freeCodeCamp/freeCodeCamp/guide/english/css/colors/index.md

 Additionally, there are 16,777,216 possible color combinations using hexcode.
 A shorthand form also exists.
 The shorthand #ABC is equivalent to #AABBCC.
 In this form, 4096 colours are available.

-Furthermore, some browser versions (see <a href="https://caniuse.com/#feat=css-rrggbbaa" target="_blank">compatibility</a>) support hexcodes with 8 digits, where the last two digits describe the opacity level (00 - fully transparent, FF - fully opaque), equivalent to the alpha channel of rgba().
+Furthermore, some browser versions (see [compatibility](https://caniuse.com/#feat=css-rrggbbaa)) support hexcodes with 8 digits, where the last two digits describe the opacity level (00 - fully transparent, FF - fully opaque), equivalent to the alpha channel of rgba().

 ### Opacity